Skip to main content

 }

-Flip emit_header: false on any resource where you want the priority HTTP header suppressed but the wire frame still going out.
-Chrome does this for async / defer scripts, the wire weight stays 147 (urgency 3) but the priority header drops.
+Flip emit_header: false on any resource where you want the priority HTTP header suppressed while the wire frame still goes out.
+Chrome does this for async / defer scripts: the wire weight stays 147 (urgency 3), and the priority header drops.

 Per-preset behaviour

-Build a custom preset and you get the 14-dest table for free unless you override it.
-Want to opt out of RFC 7540 entirely (no PRIORITY frame on the wire)?
-Set http2.no_rfc7540_priorities: true.
+A custom preset inherits the 14-dest table for free unless you override it.
+To opt out of RFC 7540 entirely (no PRIORITY frame on the wire), set http2.no_rfc7540_priorities: true.
 The priority HTTP header still fires unless you flip emit_header: false on every entry too.

 Why this matters

-A constant H2 stream weight on every request is one of the easiest H2 fingerprint giveaways.
-Cloudflare and Akamai both check it.
-The priority header check is newer, RFC 9218 only stabilized in 2022, but it's becoming standard at major edge providers. httpcloak handles both as long as your preset is a modern one (Chrome 147+, Firefox 148+, Safari 18+).
+A constant H2 stream weight on every request is one of the easiest H2 fingerprint giveaways, and Cloudflare and Akamai both check it.
+The priority header check is newer, since RFC 9218 only stabilized in 2022, but it's becoming standard at major edge providers. httpcloak handles both as long as your preset is a modern one (Chrome 147+, Firefox 148+, Safari 18+).

-Seeing edge-vendor challenges that don't reproduce in a real browser session?
-Capture the wire-level H2 frames from both, diff the priority weights, check if your preset's priority_table matches.
-Chrome 146 and below ship a constant weight=256, exclusive=true on every request.
-That's our oldest behaviour and modern Cloudflare flags it.
-For new code, stick with chrome-latest or any 147+.
+Edge-vendor challenges that don't reproduce in a real browser session usually trace back to this layer.
+Capture the wire-level H2 frames from both, diff the priority weights, and check whether your preset's priority_table matches.
+The legacy chrome-141 and chrome-133 presets still ship a constant weight=256, exclusive=true on every request because they predate the per-resource priority work; modern Cloudflare flags that.
+The 143-148 family inherits the per-Sec-Fetch-Dest table after issue #56 (v1.6.5 retroactively gave chrome-141-through-chrome-147 the inherited table; v1.6.6 keeps that).
+For new code, stick with chrome-latest or any 143+ explicit version.